 But seriously, moms who laugh more have tendencies to be happier.
 Laugh at a funny show, laugh at the crazy youtube video getting a million shares, laugh at your kids lame joke.
 Just laugh!

-14 – spend less time on social media
+14 – Spend less time on social media

 Facebook and Instagram are fun time killers.
 But we all know by now that they are nothing but the highlights of everyone’s lives.
 They do NOT show the bad times, the sad times, or the things that bring you down.
-And because all we see are others happy moments, it tends to make our lives look even worse.
+And because all we see are other happy moments, it tends to make our lives look even worse.

 Happy moms are the ones who spend very little time on social media.
 If they are on it at all, they follow only their close friends and family and use less than an hour of media time a day.